dainst/idai-field/README.md

 Note that provision of config files (see [here](#configuration)) is a precondition for being able to run and e2e test the application successfully.
-Although other configurations may work too, the .template suffixed files below src/main/config are the ones proven to work.
+Although other configurations may work too, the .template suffixed files below config are the ones proven to work.

 **Note** that if the e2e tests do not pass, provide the .template configuratons and test again.